Gananoque Islanders

-The Gananoque Islanders are a Canadian Senior team based out of Gananoque, Ontario.
-They play in the Eastern Ontario Super Hockey League.
+The Gananoque Islanders were a Canadian junior team based out of Gananoque, Ontario.

-They were members of the Junior C Provincial Junior Hockey League from 2016-2019.
-For the 15/16 season they played in the Empire B Junior C Hockey League, but were members of the Eastern Ontario Junior Hockey League a Junior B hockey league from 1986 until 2015.
+They were members of the Junior C Provincial Junior Hockey League from 2016 to 2019.
+For the 2015–16 season they played in the Empire B Junior C Hockey League, but were members of the Eastern Ontario Junior Hockey League a Junior B hockey league from 1986 until 2015.

 History

 The G-Men started out in the EOJHL in 1972.
 In 1977, they opted to move to the Ontario Hockey Association's Quinte-St. Lawrence Junior C Hockey League.
 In 1986, the league merged with the Central Junior C Hockey League and the G-Men returned to the EOJHL.
 They changed their name to the Platers that year and then the Islanders in 1993.